RPM Logo

 .

 The huge popularity of modern DTP programs has rather opened up a can of worms.
-Major advances in affordable layout applications mean that it is now quite easy for inexperienced users to get apparently good results quickly; but we frequently find artwork supplied to us with the sort of mistakes that professionals really should not make.
+Major advances in affordable layout applications mean that it is now quite easy for inexperienced users to get apparently good results quickly; but we frequently find artwork supplied to us with the sort of mistakes that professionals generally don't make.
 If you are designing for our in-house printing (duplication rather than manufacturing) then some of the instructions here can be ignored, at a pinch, because we work to wider tolerances than do litho or screen printers.

 It is one thing to design artwork and print it out well on a laser printer, but commercial printing is another thing entirely.
 We have therefore added a number of pages of guidelines and specifications for preparing artwork.
-Although a crash course in reprographics and printing is beyond the scope of these articles, we are dedicated to making design easily available to small clients as well as to our larger and more experienced customers; these documents should help you avoid most of the pitfalls, and we welcome any suggestions you may have for inclusion.
+Although a crash course in reprographics and printing is beyond the scope of these articles, we are dedicated to making design easily available to small clients as well as to our larger and more experienced customers; these documents should help you avoid most common pitfalls, and we welcome any suggestions you may have for inclusion.

 Designers: please don't try to reinvent the wheel.
 Download our print templates and design into them.
 We have templates for most designs in many file formats, but if you can't find the ones you want, just telephone us.
-When submitting artwork please use the file names we supply: calling the inlay tray card Mary's CD Outside Back Page, for example, is irritating, confusing and could mean you end up with incorrect print.
+When submitting artwork please use the file names we supply: calling the inlay tray card Mary's CD Outside Back Page, for example, is confusing and could mean you end up with incorrect print.
 Avoid the word "final" in all your file, folder and disc names!

 The catalogue number is essential because it is used by everyone in the production chain.
 Clients can make up your own catalogue numbers and they should be alphanumeric, no more than ten characters long, and ideally should be unique to avoid confusion with other people's orders, (so it's obviously no good just calling the job CD1 for example.)
 For audio products, the catalogue number must absolutely definitely be exactly the same as on the MCPS documentation: having one as WXYZ001CD and the other WXYZCD001 will cause a delay at best, and you could easily get part of someone else's job mixed up with yours.
 You have been warned!